Why become a teacher at Appalachian?

 To view the teacher education timeline, requirements for admission to Teacher Education, student teaching information, or James Center for Student Success and Advising for PRAXIS Core and professional development support, click on the links in this section.

-Apply to be a Teacher
+Apply to Teacher Education

 An Application to Teacher Education must be completed prior to registration to Teacher Education coursework